 Plastic decays over time.
 It is affected by scratching, excessive light, cracking, and denting.
 If you leave plastic cans stacked with heavy items for a long period of time, the plastic will buckle and crack.
 For example, a gas can spreads up and becomes weaker by the days if it’s left unused for long.

 Plastic has a large impact on the environment.
 It is possible to recycle plastic, depending on your city’s recycling system, but many people just don’t.
 Plastic is not biodegradable naturally.
 It means that it is not possible for the environment to naturally dissolve this material.
 Rather, it contaminates the soil by being broken down into smaller pieces.
 It is expensive to manage the toxicity that plastic creates.
-Recycling programs aim to get you to reduce the amount of items you use, reuse your cans and recycle what you can no longer use.
+Recycling programs aim to get you to reduce the number of items you use, reuse your cans and recycle what you can no longer use.

-It’s been ages from when metal and plastic are used side by side at homes.
+It’s ages from when metal and plastic are used side by side at homes.
 Like plastic, metal also has its own advantages and disadvantages.
 Let us have a look at the positive and negative sides of a metal gas can.

 Pros of a metal can: